ezrosent/frawk/info/performance.md

 But if you need to do exploratory, ad-hoc computations like this, a frawk script is probably going to be faster than the first few Rust programs you write.

-With that said, a lot of the time you do not need a full programming language, and there are purpose-built tools for computing the particular value or transformation on the dataset.
+With that said, for many tasks you do not need a full programming language, and there are purpose-built tools for computing the particular value or transformation on the dataset.
 The rest of these benchmarks compare frawk and Awk to some of those.